TouK/nussknacker/docs/MigrationGuide.md

   with strategy of context initialization instead of serializable function with `Lifecycle`.
 To use it with Flink engine, use `FlinkContextInitializingFunction` wrapper.
 * [#2564](https://github.com/TouK/nussknacker/pull/2564/files) 'UnionParametersMigration' available to migrate parameter name from 'value' to 'Output expression' - please turn it on you are using 'union' like component
 * [#2645](https://github.com/TouK/nussknacker/pull/2645) Simplify structure of available models (implementations of `ProcessConfigCreator`). `defaultModel.jar` and components should be used instead of custom implementations of `ProcessConfigCreator`, the only exception is when one wants to customize `ExpressionConfig`.
+Also, `nussknacker-flink-engine` module became `nussknacker-flink-executor`.

 ## In version 1.1.0
 :::info